computer-lab/computerlab.io/source/_posts/decentralized-pigeon-game-nyc.md

 recognize paintings by Picasso but are also stoic enough to fly hundreds of miles to get home and digest New York City garbage.

-I think many people are vaguely aware that people keep pigeons in rooftop coops in New York City, perhaps thanks to the lovely "Pigeon Man" episode of _Hey Arnold!_ But, my pigeon obsession was not sparked by one of these local pigeon men.
+I think most people are vaguely aware that people keep pigeons in rooftop coops in New York City, perhaps thanks to the lovely "Pigeon Man" episode of _Hey Arnold!_ But, my pigeon obsession was not sparked by one of these local pigeon men.
 Instead, it began with an Instagram video post sent to me by friend Alina.